cambiegroup/flowchem/docs/development/additional/add_device/example_explained.md

         return compiled_command + self.execution_command
 ```

-Introducing another crucial dataclass, essential for effectively managing the commands sent to the device:
+The commands can be grouped in an Enum, effectively managing the commands sent to the device:

 ```python
 ...